LyalinDotCom/LyalinDotCom/README.md

 - [**learn-genkit-gemini**](https://github.com/LyalinDotCom/learn-genkit-gemini) - Experiments using Gemini CLI to automate sample generation for Google's Genkit framework.
 Planning to contribute this automation back to the Genkit project.

 - [**Genkit-Ollama-VisionSample**](https://github.com/LyalinDotCom/Genkit-Ollama-VisionSample) - Text extraction from images using local open-source models.
-Built this for myself ("just in time software") when I needed privacy-focused OCR.
+Filling a documentation gap and proving this pattern works for future docs.
 Drag-drop, paste, or URL - it just works.

 - [**ConfigureMacKeys**](https://github.com/LyalinDotCom/ConfigureMacKeys) - CLI tool for managing Mac environment variables safely.
-Got tired of manually editing .zshrc, so I built this.
+Built this for myself ("just in time software") - got tired of googling how to set env vars every time.
 Auto-backups before changes because we've all been there.

 ## 📫 Let's Connect